 • respecting internationally recognised human rights, ensuring the people who provide the products and services we buy and use are treated fairly, and that their fundamental human rights are protected and respected • ensuring new suppliers understand our requirements before they commence working with us, and that existing suppliers comply with those requirements.
 Continuous improvement lies at the heart of our business.
 We aim to conduct our business in an ethical manner and to develop positive relationships with our suppliers to raise standards of working conditions in the factories where our products are made.

-PAINTBOX is a UK based automotive manufacturer and supplier of painted premium-quality exterior systems.
+PB Editions is a UK based automotive manufacturer and supplier of painted premium-quality exterior systems.
 We also offer a Tier 1- and Tier 2-level supply of a wide range of exterior and interior paint solutions (short and long run) and associated support services.
-The Group is primarily comprised of:

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING